 Capri is likely one of the most visited destinations in Italy, and that is with good reason.
 This small island on the Tyrrhenian Sea off the Sorrento Peninsula boasts abundant natural beauty, glamour, and history.
-It is the perfect place to spend a day trip from the Amalfi Coast or southern Italy and with much to do, see, and eat.
-Continue reading below to put together your ideal Capri itinerary and Capri day trip for you.
+Planning a Capri day trip from the Amalfi Coast or southern Italy is a great addition to any itinerary as there is so much to do, see, and eat on the island.

 How to Get to Capri